farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 One way the GM can help make the table safer for everyone is by using safety tools like the [**X-Card**](https://docs.google.com/document/d/1SB0jsx34bWHZWbnNIVVuMjhDkrdFGo1_hSC2BWPlI3A/edit) by John Stavropoulos, or Beau's [**Script Change RPG Toolbox**](https://briebeau.itch.io/script-change).

-This is super important and should not be taken lightly.
+This is super important, and should not be taken lightly.
 Everyone at the table should feel safe and comfortable.

 If you don't feel safe at a table, it is totally OK to quit and find another group of people to play with.
 Don't feel bad, and more importantly, respect yourself.